minority4u/blockchain-ethereum-app/readme.md

 ..* Token: 0xb296046B30bFfE02d0111D824Aa86a0D65ec95B8
 ..* DAO: 0xCf67708873388542Db6B8A32A65FDAD02782C000

+* Check the botnode console, can you see every working Node?

+* After 1-2 minutes Node1 and Node2 should start mining, you can start the miner of Node0 with:

+> miner.start()

 * Enjoy! ;)

-# If you want to delete all past data = new init of the genesis-block
+# Delete all past block data = new init of the genesis-block
 * stop all Nodes and the bootnode
 * remove the geth and history folders
 * geth --datadir node0/ init genesis.json